+At first glance, one may imagine that by returning the threshold voltage to its original value, FBB could be used to fully recover any degradation in the PMOS/NMOS transistor threshold voltage, bringing the $I{\rm on}$ and $I{\rm off}$ values of the device to their original levels, thereby completely restoring its performance and leakage characteristics.
 However, on closer examination, it is apparent that this is not the case, due to the effect of the substrate junction leakage.
-The results of applying FBB on a temporally degraded inverter (after three years of constant continuous stress on all the transistors) are shown in Fig. 3.
-Fig. 3(a) shows the average delay2 of the inverter, measured as $(1)/(2)(\tau_R + \tau_F)$, where τ_R and τ_F are the output rise and fall times, respectively, plotted against the body bias voltage $V{\rm bb}$.
-Here, we apply an equal $V{\rm bb}$ to all devices.
+The results of applying FBB on a temporally degraded inverter (after three years of constant continuous stress on all the transistors) are shown in Fig. 2.
+Fig. 2(a) shows the average delay2 of the inverter, measured as $\frac{1}{2}(\tau_R + \tau_F)$, where τ_R and τ_F are the output rise and fall times, respectively, plotted against the body bias voltage V{bb} .
+Here, we apply an equal V{bb} to all devices.
 The value of the delay at zero body bias represents the delay of the aged circuit.
 The horizontal dotted line represents the delay specification, and after three years of maximal aging, the circuit clearly violates this requirement.
-At this point, the application of a $V{\rm bb}$ of ≈ 0.3 V can restore the delay of the inverter to its original value.
+At this point, the application of a V{bb} of ≈ 0.3 V can restore the delay of the inverter to its original value.

-Fig. 3(b) plots the corresponding total leakage power, consisting of the sum of the subthreshold leakage and the substrate junction leakage, under maximal $V{\rm th}$ degradation of both the nMOS and the pMOS transistors, The leakage computed at t = 0, i.e., with $\Delta V{\rm th} = 0$, shown by the horizontal dotted line, is chosen as the leakage budget: after three years of aging, the leakage value (shown at zero body bias) falls below this budget.
-The figure shows that with the application of $V{\rm bb}$, the leakage rises, and exceeds the budget at around 0.2 V. In particular, the exponential increase in substrate junction leakages with FBB leads to a sharp increase in the leakage beyond a certain point.
-This is due to the exponential increase in substrate junction leakages with forward body bias, as shown in Fig. 3(c), which plots the individual components of leakage power, namely the subthreshold and junction leakages for the nMOS and pMOS devices, denoted as I{sub} and I{junc} , respectively.
-We ignore the contribution of gate leakage current to the leakage power overhead, since BTI and FBB both do not cause any impact on gate leakage.
-Further, with the use of high-k dielectrics, gate leakage has been reduced by several orders of magnitude, making it negligible in comparison with the subthreshold and junction leakages.
+Fig. 2(b) plots the corresponding total leakage power, consisting of the sum of the subthreshold leakage and the substrate junction leakage, under maximal V{th} degradation of both the NMOS and the PMOS transistors, The leakage computed at t = 0, i.e., with $\Delta V{th} = 0$, shown by the horizontal dotted line, is chosen as the leakage budget: after three years of aging, the leakage value (shown at zero body bias) falls below this budget.
+The figure shows that with the application of V{bb} , the leakage rises, and exceeds the budget at around 0.2V.
+In particular, the exponential increase in substrate junction leakages with FBB leads to a sharp increase in the leakage beyond a certain point.
+From Figs. 2(a) and 2(b), it can be inferred that a complete recovery in the delay degradation of the circuit could cause the leakage current to exceed its nominal value.
+Simulation results indicate that our benchmark circuits require FBB of the order of (0.3-0.4V), which leads to a large increase in the power dissipation, and can potentially exceed the available budget.